You may need to download additional plug-ins to open

 In addition to his Finance responsibility David also has executive responsibility for estates and responsibilities for major capital programmes; he also hosts the Group that provides internal audit and funding assurance to eleven clients.
 On a wider stage David is a member of a number of strategic Boards at the Department of Business Innovation and Skills, and has been Chair of Board of BBSRC's Joint Venture in Norwich, CIL, during its formative years.
 David is a Fellow of the Chartered Institute of Management Accountants.

-As Director of Finance David is:
+As Executive Director, Finance & Campus Operations, David is:

 - Responsible for leading on the management of corporate risk within BBSRC